Jetsons was a prime-time American animated television series

 morning for decades.
 Its continuing popularity led to further

-for syndication between 1984 and 1987.
-The series was extensively
+episodes being produced for syndication between 1984 and 1987.
+The

-hours a day and 3 days a week for a short, tyrannical boss named
+Jetson worked 3 hours a day and 3 days a week for a short,

-Cosmo G. Spacely, owner of the company Spacely Space Sprockets.
+tyrannical boss named Cosmo G. Spacely, owner of the company Spacely

-Typical episodes would involve Mr. Spacely firing and rehiring or
+Space Sprockets.
+Typical episodes would involve Mr. Spacely firing

-promoting and demoting George Jetson.
-Mr. Spacely had a competitor,
+and rehiring or promoting and demoting George Jetson.
+Mr. Spacely had

-W.C.
-Cogswell, owner of the rival company Cogswell Cogs.
-All homes
+a competitor, W.C.
+Cogswell, owner of the rival company Cogswell

-and businesses were raised high above the ground on narrow poles, in
+Cogs.
+All homes and businesses were raised high above the ground on

-a style reflective of the architecture of Seattle's Space Needle and
+narrow poles, in a style reflective of the architecture of Seattle's

-the distinct Theme Building of the Los Angeles International Airport.
+Space Needle and the distinct Theme Building of the Los Angeles

-George's work day consists of pressing a single computer button.
+labor saving devices.
+George's work day consists of pressing a single

-Despite this, characters would often complain of travails and
+computer button.
+Despite this, characters would often complain of

 Jetson family members included Jane Jetson, the wife and homemaker;